lame/InterviewQuestionsRepo/README.md

 - Version 1 of the software uses a redimentary search and result aggregation algorithm, version 2 will insted use ElasticSearch and transition away from cassandra die to cassnadra-river problems.

+- The current search algorithm and database schema are created from provided data where the first 4 of the VSN are always required, should that change for other vehicles, the schema and some logic would have to change

+- This solution could be scaled to production size and provide a truly distributed database and quick lookups with locality considerations.
+All that would need to change are the cluster IP's in config.py and the possible addition of cassandra username and password for protected data stores.